enatsek/Debian-Ubuntu/README.md

 - KeepalivedOnDebianUbuntu: Clustering with keepalived on Debian and Ubuntu Server.

-- UserAndGroupAdminOnDebianUbuntu: User and Group administration on Ubuntu Server (and desktops).
+- UserAndGroupAdminOnDebianUbuntu: User and Group administration on Debian and Ubuntu Server (and desktops).

-- AGT-AnsibleOnUbuntu: Ansible tutorial based on Ubuntu workstation and servers.
+- AnsibleOnUbuntu: Ansible tutorial based on Debian/Ubuntu workstation and servers.

 - AGT-KVMOnUbuntu1: KVM Virtualization tutorial (beginner) on Ubuntu Server.